How to Teach Yourself a Language - The Complete Process

 The solution?
 Translate that word from another language (French in my case).

-Indeed, it could be that in French, there's one word only for that specific meaning, so inputting that word in French will give me the correct output in Portuguese.
+Indeed, it could be that in French, there's one word only for that specific meaning, so inputting that word in French should give me the correct output in Portuguese.
 And it turns out that there's one word for each meaning of "driver" in French:

 You can even use this technique in the opposite scenario in which your partner tells you a word in his/her language and its translation in Google Translate doesn't make any sense.